About This Training:

 The Autism Friendly Training Program was created by the nonprofit group Stars for Autism.
-The online autism friendly training is a 4-hour training which allows attendees to understand what autism is and how to interact with, serve, and work with those on the autism spectrum.
+The online autism friendly training is a 4-hour training which allows attendees to understand what autism is and how to interact with, serve, and work with autistic individuals.
 This training promotes awareness of the communication, social, sensory, and behavioral barriers which affect individuals who have autism.
-Educators, case managers, government employees, medical professionals, first responders, service workers, and professionals across a variety of settings, gain valuable information for working with, serving, and interacting with individuals with autism.
+Educators, case managers, government employees, medical professionals, first responders, service workers, and professionals across a variety of settings, gain valuable information for working with, serving, and interacting with autistic individuals.
 This training includes PowerPoint, video clips, and experiential exercises.
 Participants will need access to the internet (YouTube), paper, and a pencil to complete the online training.

 Participants will be able to describe autism spectrum disorder and list several characteristics of those who have autism.

-Participants will be able to define the communication, social, behavioral, and sensory issues faced by those with autism.
+Participants will be able to define the communication, social, behavioral, and sensory manifestations/needs faced by autistic individuals.

-Participants will be able to discuss how individuals with autism typically interact and respond in social situations.
+Participants will be able to discuss how autistic individuals typically interact and respond in social situations.